 Other areas of counselling I deal with

 Timely professional workplace intervention benefits employers and employees alike.
-The workplace counselling support that I offer is confidential, accessible and discretionary.
+Regardless of the commercial referral route; the workplace counselling support that I offer is confidential, accessible and discretionary.

 When you commit to counselling, you are giving yourself something of value.